RagnarB83/ash-documentation/docs/MM-interfaces.rst

 MM Interfaces
 ==========================

-Molecular mechanics in Yggdrasill is currently quite rudimentary.
+Molecular mechanics in Ash is currently quite rudimentary.
 There is no full-fledged forcefield code available (i.e. that handles both bonded and nonbonded terms).
 There is, however, a flexible nonbonded forcefield code (see NonBondedTheory below) that allows for Coulomb and Lennard-Jones energy+gradient evaluations.
 This allows for rigid (MM atoms frozen) MM and QM/MM (:doc:`QM-MM`) theory objects that can be used in geometry optimizations